andrija-djurovic/monobinShiny/README.md

 ![plot](./pics/pic02.png)

 <br/>
 After selecting target variable, usually imputation procedures are run.
+The imputation procedures are not compulsory, therefore user can skip step and move to the next module.

 ![plot](./pics/pic03.png) <br/> <br/>